paescuj/ctrlc-wrapper/README.md

 Using kill methods on Windows (like `process.kill()` with Node.js) means the target process is getting killed forcefully and abruptly (similar to `SIGKILL`).

 However, in a console, processes can be terminated with the `CTRL`+`C` key combination.
-Most programming languages have an implementation to capture this signal (usually as `SIGINT`), allowing applications to handle it and to terminate "gracefully".
+Most programming languages have an implementation to capture this event (usually as `SIGINT`), allowing applications to handle it and to terminate "gracefully".

 The problem is that the `CTRL`+`C` key combination cannot be easily simulated for the following reasons: